jgrayson-apl/ProposedBuildingViewImpact/README.md

-# Application Template
+# Proposed Building View Impact

+Interactively visualize the impact on views for proposed new or updated buildings

+### APIs and SDKs Used

-Simple application template that uses the ArcGIS Maps SDK for JavaScript and Calcite Components.
+Uses the ArcGIS Maps SDK for JavaScript and Calcite Components.

 - [ArcGIS Maps SDK for Javascript](https://developers.arcgis.com/javascript/latest/api-reference/)
 - [Calcite Components](https://developers.arcgis.com/calcite-design-system/components/)

-> *WARNING*: this is a new and evolving effort... things might not work as expected.

 ### Deploy